ejangi/ziplock/docs/technical.md

 ## Example Documentation and Integration Patterns

 **Note**: As of the latest update, all example files have been reorganized from the `examples/` directory into relevant technical documentation for better discoverability and maintenance.
-This includes configuration examples, IPC client implementations, and mobile platform integration code.
+This includes configuration examples, FFI client implementations, and mobile platform integration code.

 The ZipLock project includes comprehensive examples and integration patterns distributed across focused technical guides: